jawadrasool/RepData_PeerAssessment1/PA1_template.md

 In this section, we use the dataset with the filled-in missing values, i.e. activity2.

-First, I create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+First, I **create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day**:

 ```r